 Current Deed has been reviewed and correct name of owner has been verified.

-Ownership of the property has been matched with Title Report.

 Verification reviewed and included for authority to sign Easement.

 Updated copies of legal organizational documents have been reviewed and are included.
 Examples of the appropriate documentation will include, for: